cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - Has difficulty describing the tree, “So, you know, function name, where you have a routine name or something like that, and then you have your timing data, and you have that for every level in the tree basically...I don’t think I’ve ever thought about it quite like that.”
     - In low exclusive/high inclusive question, P8 refers to the tree but also calls it a hierarchy
         * “Right, that that really does come all down to the tree.
 And, you know, we see that quite frequently.
 Um, but yeah, that that, that all comes down to the hierarchy.”

+### Retrieving data

+- P8 " Um, and so part part of this is, is a little bit whether some, for some things, it's going to be hard for me to say, is this really captured by the [EnsembleAPI]  object?
+Or is it just the case that I don't know how to get it out?"